-The Return of Title IV Funds policies that apply to any student who cancels enrollment, withdraws, is dismissed, or leaves the institution without notice.
-These policies apply to students that discontinue enrollment in all classes, on, or after the first day of the term.
+The Return of Title IV Funds policies applies to any student who withdraws, is dismissed, or leaves the institution without notice.
+This policy applies to students that discontinue enrollment in all classes, on, or after the first day of the term.
 When you withdraw, two separate calculations must take place:

 If you cancel your registration prior to the first day of classes, this policy will not apply to you.
 Also, if you drop some but not all of your classes, these policies will not apply; however, you should notify the Financial Aid Office because your continued eligibility may be affected.
 See the Satisfactory Academic Progress (SAP) policy for more information.